-This program will use an iterative approach to implement (over three releases) a customized solution that updates the North Dakota (ND) Oil and Gas Risk-Based Data Management System (RBDMS) legacy platform to a web-enabled environment (now called NorthSTAR).
+This program will use an iterative approach to implement a customized solution that updates the North Dakota (ND) Oil and Gas Risk-Based Data Management System (RBDMS) legacy platform to a web-enabled environment (now called NorthSTAR).
 Each release will be planned and executed as a separate project.
 The efforts for each project will involve staff from the ND Department of Mineral Resources (DMR), ND Information Technology Department (ITD), and the Ground Water Protection Council (GWPC).
 Impacted systems and applications include all components of the RBDMS platform and workflows associated with them.
-Further analysis is being completed to determine all impacted systems, files, interfaces, letters, reports, and batch processing.
-The solution is currently expected to include:
+Analysis has been completed to determine all impacted systems, files, interfaces, letters, reports, and batch processing.
+The solution includes:

-- Updates to the RBDMS 3.0 platform, as identified in existing contract with GWPC dated 10/5/2018, implemented over three releases - Migration to ITD's Azure-based Cloud environments to host the upgraded RBDMS 3.0 platform
+- Updates to the RBDMS 3.0 platform, as identified in existing contract with GWPC dated 10/5/2018, implemented over three releases followed by fourth project for knowledge transfer and M&O. - Migration to ITD's Azure-based Cloud environments to host the upgraded RBDMS 3.0 platform